Puppy Advice

 Puppies benefit from going outside as soon as possible to start getting used to the big wide world.
 However, they also need to be kept safe and protected from nasty diseases.

-Terrier puppy running on grass outside
+Terrier puppy running on grass outside practising recall shown in puppy classes

 When is it safe to take a puppy out?